|Nutritional Guidelines (per serving)|

-Let stand until grill has heated up properly.
-If you do this ahead of time, place seasoned fish in the refrigerator for a maximum of 30 minutes.
+Let stand until the grill has heated up properly.
+(If you do this ahead of time, place seasoned fish in the refrigerator for a maximum of 30 minutes.)

-Place salmon skin side down onto grill and cook indirectly for about 18 to 20 minutes, or until internal temperature at thickest part of fish reaches between 145-150 degrees F.
+Place salmon skin side down onto grill and cook indirectly for about 18 to 20 minutes, or until internal temperature at the thickest part of fish reaches between 145 to 150 F.

 Remember not to turn the salmon when it is on the grill.